heart

 hormonal gland

 The heart is an endocrine (hormonal) gland.
-It produces the hormone atrial natriuretic factor (ANF) which influences blood vessels, kidneys, adrenal glands and many regulatory regions in the brain.
+It produces the hormone atrial natriuretic factor (ANF) which influences blood vessels, kidneys, adrenal glands and regulatory regions in the brain.

-It secretes oxytocin, the "love" or "bonding hormone." activated in childbirth, lactation, sexual and maternal responses, learning social cues and bonding and is also involved in cognition .
+It secretes oxytocin, the "love" or "bonding hormone." activated in childbirth, lactation, sexual and maternal responses, learning social cues and bonding and is also involved in cognition.
 Concentrations of oxytocin in the heart are as high as those found in the brain.

 Intrinsic Cardiac Adrenergic cells in the heart make and release the neurotransmitters norepinephrine and dopamine.